mathjax/MathJax-docs/web/hosting.rst

 Some browsers' (e.g., Firefox's) interpretation of the same-origin policy is more strict than other browsers, and it affects how fonts are loaded with the ``@font-face`` CSS directive.
-MathJax’s CommonHTML output mode use this directive to load web-based math fonts into the web page when needed.
+MathJax’s CommonHTML output mode uses this directive to load web-based math fonts into the web page when needed.
 These browsers' security policies, however, may only allow this when the fonts come from the same server as the web page itself, so if you load MathJax (and hence its web fonts) from a